dojo/docs/dojo/formToQuery.rst

 Introduction
 ============

 This function is one of many helpers used by the dojo Xhr subsystem for handling AJAX style requests.
-This particular function takes a HTML form node and converts the form elements into a query string sitable for passing on a URI.
+This particular function takes a HTML form node and converts the form elements into a query string suitable for passing on a URI.
 This function is identical to doing the operation:

 .. js ::